lowdefy/lowdefy/README.md

 ### 🔓 Open-Source Framework with No Lock-In

-Lowdefy is an open-source framework that allows you to build future-proof apps, host them anywhere, and avoid vendor lock-in.
+Lowdefy is an open-source framework built on top of Next.js.
+Lowdefy allows you to build future-proof apps, host them anywhere, and avoid vendor lock-in.

 ## 🔧 Extend Everything with NPM Plugins

-> Lowdefy's [Blocks](https://docs.lowdefy.com/blocks), [Requests](https://docs.lowdefy.com/connections-and-requests), [Operators](https://docs.lowdefy.com/operators), [Actions](https://docs.lowdefy.com/events-and-actions), Auth Providers, and Adapters can all be extended with plugins, making it the most flexible low-code web stack.
+> Lowdefy's [Blocks](https://docs.lowdefy.com/blocks), [Requests](https://docs.lowdefy.com/connections-and-requests), [Operators](https://docs.lowdefy.com/operators), [Actions](https://docs.lowdefy.com/events-and-actions), Auth Providers, and Adapters can all be extended with plugins, making it the most flexible config web stack.
 > Powered by NPM, Lowdefy's plugin system allows developers to bundle modules using their preferred packages.
 Even unpublished plugins can be added to your repository, enabling easy use of project-specific code.
 See the [plugin docs](https://docs.lowdefy.com/plugins) and [the plugin project example](https://github.com/lowdefy/lowdefy-example-plugins) for more details.

 ### 💼 Built for Developers and Enterprise-Ready